Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification: Experimental setup

 A picture of the experimental setup is displayed in Fig.~\ref{fig:Exp_setup}.
-This configuration was chosen for a twofold study, on the one hand, to measure proton-induced $\beta^+$-emitter production cross sections~\cite{Rodriguez-Gonzalez:2020} and, on the other hand, to explore the combination of Compton and PET imaging for ion-range verification, which is the main objective of this article.
-The proton beam direction is indicated by the red arrow.
-A sample holder (elongated U-shaped piece in the center) was used to simultaneously expose regularly spaced thin sample-foils to the proton-beam.
-Both the holder and the samples themselves were specifically designed for a parallel study devoted to the determination of production cross sections of $\beta^+$ emitting isotopes~\cite{Rodriguez-Gonzalez:2020,Rodriguez-Gonzalez:2022}.
-However, as discussed later, this set-up turned out to be very well suited for the simultaneous demonstration of PET and Compton imaging discussed in this work.
+Apart from the PET-Compton imaging objective described in this article, this specific configuration was chosen also with the aim of measuring proton-induced $\beta^+$-emitter production cross sections, following a similar methodology as the one reported in the previous works~\cite{Rodriguez-Gonzalez:2020,Rodriguez-Gonzalez:2022}.
+The proton beam direction is indicated in Fig.~\ref{fig:Exp_setup} by the red arrow.
+A sample holder (elongated U-shaped piece in the center) was used to simultaneously expose regularly spaced sample-foils to the proton beam.
 The holder was aligned with the proton beam axis, thereby inducing a similar irradiation field for all samples under study.
-The material of the samples holder was polylactic acid (PLA) plastic with a size of 5.2$\times$5.5$\times$10.3~cm$^{3}$.
+The material of the sample holder was polylactic acid (PLA) plastic with a size of 5.2$\times$5.5$\times$10.3~cm$^{3}$.
 The central hole had a size of 3.2$\times$4.12~cm$^{2}$.
-The target samples consisted of thin layers of different materials (described below), which were placed using five dedicated slots with a regular gap of 1.6~cm.
-The samples consisted of thin square layers with dimensions of 41.2$\times$41.2$\times$0.8mm$^{3}$, fitting into the dedicated slots of the holder.
+The samples consisted of thin layers of different materials, described below, which were placed in five dedicated slots with a regular gap of 16~mm.
+The samples had a square size of 41.2$\times$41.2~mm$^{2}$ and a thickness of 0.8~mm.
 Two different materials were used, Nylon and PMMA, with nominal densities of 1.15 and 1.18~g/cm$^{3}$, respectively.
 At the very end of the samples holder a 2~mm thick graphite layer was added, with the twofold purpose of fully stopping the proton beam and registering the proton-current values during the experiment.

-The holder-samples assembly was supplemented with an additional PLA matrix, which is also shown in Fig~\ref{fig:Exp_setup}.
-This PLA matrix was remotely controlled and designed to fill the gap between the samples after each proton-beam irradiation, thereby acting as $\beta^{+}$ converter and lowering the spatial range of the $\beta^{+}$ particles when inserted.
-Fig.~\ref{fig:experimental_procurement} shows an schematic drawing of the moderator-converter assembly, which can help to get a better understanding of this set-up.
+The sample-holder was supplemented with a movable PLA matrix, also shown in Fig~\ref{fig:Exp_setup}.
+This PLA matrix was remotely inserted and removed.
+After each proton irradiation the matrix was inserted, thus filling the gap between the samples, acting as $\beta^{+}$ converter and shortening the range of the $e^{+}$ particles.
+Fig.~\ref{fig:experimental_procurement} shows a schematic drawing of the measurements during proton irradiation (a) and after proton irradiation (b).
+The measurements made with different materials and beam conditions are described below in Sec.~\ref{sec:5}.